 Judith Whitmore is a best-selling author and performing vocal artist from Orange County, California.
-A true modern-day Renaissance woman named after the legendary singer Judy Garland (a friend of her grandfather from his days in the MGM Studio Orchestra), Judith was born in New York City and raised in Southern California.
-Her parents’ passion for music and musicals fueled her desire to build a life on what she loved most: her family, flying, and the performing arts, the latter inspiring her to write, produce, and sing on stages across the USA.
+A true modern-day Renaissance woman named after the legendary singer Judy Garland (a friend of her grandfather from his days in the MGM Studio Orchestra), Judith was born in New York City and raised in Studio City, California.
+Her parents’ passion for music and musicals fueled her desire to build a life on what she loved most: family and the performing arts, the latter inspiring her to write, produce, and sing on stages across the USA.

-Judith’s first foray as a vocal artist and performer began in college where she sang background vocals for Capitol Records.
-With a promising career ahead of her, Judith instead chose to follow another path.
-Marrying young, she and her husband had two children before embarking on a new adventure that took them away from the glamour of Beverly Hills and into the Rocky Mountain paradise of Aspen, Colorado.
-There, Judith learned to ski, can peaches, and saddle a horse while maintaining her love of theater, serving as president of both the Aspen Playwright’s Conference and the American Theatre Company, where under her presidency ATC produced plays that featured Hal Holbrook, Vincent Price, Julie Harris, John Travolta and Charles Durning.
+Judith’s first foray as a vocal artist and performer began during college when she sang background vocals for Capitol Records in Hollywood.
+Although she had a promising career ahead of her, Judith instead chose to follow another path.
+Marrying young, she and her husband settled in Beverly Hills and had two children.
+Before long they were embarking on a new adventure that took them away from the glitz and glamour of that storied city.
+Wanting to raise their children in a more rural environment, they packed up the family and moved to the Rocky Mountain paradise of Aspen, Colorado.
+There, Judith learned to ski, can peaches, and saddle a horse.
+She maintained her love of theater, serving as president of both the Aspen Playwright’s Conference and the American Theatre Company, where under her presidency, ATC produced plays that featured Hal Holbrook, Vincent Price, Julie Harris, John Travolta and Charles Durning.

-Lured back to Los Angeles and the stage, Judith undertook her first independent theater project as the producer of “Taking a Chance on Love,” which received a rave review in Variety.
+Lured back to Los Angeles and the stage, Judith undertook her first independent theater project as the producer of “Taking a Chance on Love” which received a rave review in Variety.
 From there, she headed to London to co-produce Leonard Bernstein’s “Wonderful Town,” then returned to Southern California where she met the man who would become her second husband.
-After settling in Pacific Palisades, Judith went back to college, earned a Master’s degree in Clinical Psychology, and practiced from an office in Brentwood for eight years.
+After settling in Pacific Palisades, Judith craved a new life experience.
+She went back to college, earned a Master’s degree in Clinical Psychology, and opened a private practice in West Los Angeles for eight years.

-When the time came for an exciting new life chapter, Judith moved to Orange County where she wrote Come Fly with Me, a novel inspired by her own life in the clouds.
-This best-selling book has won numerous awards, including first place for women’s fiction at The Santa Barbara Writer’s Conference, Editor’s Choice Award at San Diego State University’s 17th Annual Writer’s Conference, and finalist at the 2014 National Indie Excellence Book Awards.
-This best-selling author of Come Fly with Me, is also the author of a cookbook-memoire titled All Time Favorites: Recipes from Family and Friends, and William Shakespeare’s Romeo and Juliet, an illustrated re-writing of Shakespeare’s story, co-authored with her husband.
+There came a point when the relentless traffic that floods the streets of Los Angeles became just a bit too much.
+It was time for yet another new and exciting move.
+Judith headed to Newport Beach and enrolled in a series of writing courses at UC Irvine, subsequently writing Come Fly with Me, a novel inspired by her own life as a pilot.
+This best-selling novel has won numerous awards, including first place for women’s fiction at The Santa Barbara Writer’s Conference, and the Editor’s Choice Award at San Diego State University’s Writer’s Conference.
+Judith then proceeded to author a cookbook-memoire titled, All Time Favorites: Recipes from Family and Friends, as well as an illustrated re-writing of William Shakespeare’s Romeo and Juliet, co-authored with her husband.